 |Contact details||About us|

-SAFE@LAST is a service that provides support to children and young people who are 16 and under, in South Yorkshire and at risk through running away.
+SAFE@LAST is a service based in South Yorkshire which provides support to children and young people at risk through running away.
 It became part of Depaul UK in October 2016.

 Every year, around 100,000 children and young people in the UK run away from home or care.
 South Yorkshire Police received reports of 2,109 children going missing in 2014-15.